AnilDeshpande/VitalsApp/README.md

  Potential Improvement
     - I could have used other featured of Hilt to demonstrate ActivityComponent/FragmentComponent, but I have kept is very minimum due to paucity of time
     - I did't get the time to complete the Unit Tests.
-Monday is submission time.
     - I have not used Android Navigation Component.
 Just to keep it simple.